Design source files

 Community seal usage #

 Feel free to use and remix the seal.
 Before attaching it more formally to a project or initiative, be sure to ask the broader community.
 Not everyone might be OK with it.
-You can post in the #general channel in Slack or open an issue in the meta repo on github.
+You can post in the #general channel in Discord or open an issue in the meta repo on github.

 Next, view our design research resources.